jlbradley1844/jlbradley1844.github.io/_drafts/about-those-bahai-insider-sites.md

 other lesser-known spiritualists causes and quasi-cults.
 For all of the new religious movements, the result was a bonanza of new believers.
-The Baha'i Faith, in maintaining reasonably static membership since these glory days, has actually managed quite a feat compared to both the other new religious movements and mainline Protestant churches.
+The Baha'i Faith, in maintaining reasonably static membership since these glory days, has actually managed to pull of quite a feat of staying static, as compared to both the other new religious movements and some mainline churches.
 The stall in growth has, however, posed a challenge for two decades to many Baha'is used to ever-bigger events and yearly growth in the double-digits or high single digits.
-It has post particular problems in areas rural America and the Northeast where there has been a decline, as a little-c conservatisim in religious matters and creeping secularism means even less interest in spiritual development than elsewhere in the US.
+It has post particular problems in rural America and the Northeast where there has been a decline, as a little-c conservatisim in religious matters and creeping secularism means even less interest in spiritual development than elsewhere in the US.